A Conversation with Rebecca Holmes

 CEI turns 10 years old this year.
 What are you most excited about regarding the future of CEI?

 We have phenomenal work going on in schools and districts in Colorado.
 Too often, these stories don’t get told and, more importantly, they don’t get told in ways that help others learn from them in actionable ways.
 I’ve felt this gap in many roles over the last decade and no one is better positioned to help address it than CEI.

 Additionally, I’ve had several district and school leaders tell me that their work with CEI helped shift a mindset about what’s possible.
 That’s hard to measure but it’s exciting to hear; we all know that empowered teachers and leaders are critical for breakthrough student results.

 Finally, CEI is going to work with our partners to help address what equity means in a uniquely Colorado context.
 Our student demographics have shifted dramatically and will continue to, and we still have longstanding equity gaps like rural funding and support for students with special needs that we haven’t addressed thoroughly.
 Sometimes our approach to equity in education is approached as a compliance activity.
 When you’re grounded in the stories about what’s possible for all students – when you get into the field and see young people leading in remarkable ways in their schools and communities – this becomes an exciting call to action.

 What is one of your favorite memories from your time in schools?

 One of the reasons I love middle school students is their growing convictions about the world and their excitement about getting involved in the communities around them.
-A group of 7th graders were learning about food science and about civic engagement at the same time.
+A group of 7th graders was learning about food science and about civic engagement at the same time.
 They decided I was the linchpin to making changes they wanted to see in our school food program and started lobbying me with letters and appeals.
-I came in to my office one morning and found a rock-hard piece of fruit on my desk with a note that just said “We need to talk.”
+I came into my office one morning and found a rock-hard piece of fruit on my desk with a note that just said: “We need to talk.”
 I’ve always been passionate about student agency in learning and appreciate what happens when you unleash that!